 This troper used to think that Gero saying android 16 was a "horrible defect" was just a fake warning to keep 17 and 18 from re-activating him, as he was perfectly functional.
 But, then i just realized he is defective, in Gero's eyes, anyways; he had no motive for destroying Goku like he wanted, and was peaceful and gentle, not the Goku smashin' death machine he wanted him to be. - Shadowgirl 13 Chaos

-Android 16 seems to have an extremely good ability for analysing his opponents, as observed by his sensing the Kami/Piccolo fusion.
-This might be why he turned out a 'defective' pacifist.
+Android 16 seems to have an extremely good ability for analyzing his opponents, as observed by his sensing the Kami/Piccolo fusion.
+This might be why he turned out a "defective" pacifist.
 With perception comes empathy.

 Not entirely true.
 I can't speak for the anime, but in the manga at the start of the Cell Games Goku says to 16 something along the lines of "Hey, thanks for fighting alongside us," to which 16 replies "Don't forget, I was created to kill you".
 YMMV on this, but he may have been implying that once Cell was gone, he was going to kill (or at least fight) Goku.